Summer 2025 schedule and application now available!

 On this page

-IEA Academy is excited to offer a robust schedule of both in-person and online courses for the Fall 2024 session.
+IEA Academy is excited to offer a robust schedule of both in-person and online courses for the Summer 2025 session.

 IEA is committed to providing the best possible Academy program for your family.
 All courses will offer hands-on learning and high-level content that fit with IEA’s mission to serve the whole gifted child.
 In an effort to provide compelling classes, we are committed to maintaining small and intimate classes sizes for both in-person and online courses.